-A lost/replacement ID costs \$10 and can be paid by cash in the Office of Student Affairs.
-It also can be charged to your student account or paid by card by stopping at the Business Office on the 3rd floor of Old Main.
+A lost/replacement ID costs \$10 and can be paid by cash, check or applied to your student account in the Department of Campus Safety Office in New Hall.

 For an ID card that is no longer functioning, you'll need to bring it to the Department of Campus Safety to have a new card printed.